Tel (808) 956-5962, Email: firstname.lastname@example.org

 - Ph.D., University of Michigan, 1976

-Dr. Aung-Thwin is Professor of Asian Studies and Chair of the Asian Studies Program of UH Manoa.
+Dr. Aung-Thwin is a Professor of Asian Studies at UH Manoa.
 His research specializations are on the history of Myanmar, myth and historiography of early Myanmar, the classical states of Southeast Asia.

 - Director of the Center for Southeast Asian Studies, Northern Illinois University, DeKalb, Illinois